SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *Maybe with all this rest, she will be able to see tonight.*

 *I hope whatever Twilight has planned works.
-I don't want stop being so close with her.*
+I don't want to stop being so close with her.*

 *I've got to kiss her cheek tonight, whether Twilight can see or not.*